gvwilson/thirdbit/src/fiction/iffy/1/index.md

 She shrugged.
 "Not much else t' do,
-'less you're aright with me talkin' to Edson for a bit."
+'less you're aright with me talkin' to Benício for a bit."

 "I'm afraid that's out of the question for now,"
 Wales said regretfully.